| |

 'if you don't get in the queue, you won't get a number.
 And

-if you don't get a number, then you can't compete in the race.'
+if you don't get a number, then you can't compete in the race.''Who says?' said Sebastian.

 'I do,' said the Official.
 'It might interest you to know